employment dispute arbitration in Whipple, Ohio 45788

 Thompson filed for arbitration in March 2023, seeking $75,000 in back pay, damages for emotional distress, and reinstatement.
 Ridgeway Manufacturing countered, arguing that her termination complied with company policies and Ohio labor laws.

-The arbitration hearing took place over two tense days in September 2023, before arbitrator Daniel Reynolds, a retired judge known for his meticulous approach.
+The arbitration hearing took place over two tense days in September 2023, before arbitrator the claimant, a retired judge known for his meticulous approach.
 Witnesses included supervisors, coworkers, and a safety consultant who testified Sarah’s violations were minor and documented only after her complaints began.
 Sarah presented her time logs and emails demanding safer equipment, which contrasted sharply with the company’s earlier willingness to ignore those concerns.

 Throughout the sessions, Ridgeway’s legal team painted Sarah as a problematic employee who disregarded safety protocols, while Sarah’s counsel highlighted a culture that punished whistleblowers.
 The starkly different narratives made the outcome uncertain until Reynolds issued his decision in November 2023.